RubixML/ML/docs/datasets/api.md

 ```

 ### Missing Values
-By convention, continuous missing values are denoted by NaN and categorical values are denoted by a special placeholder category (ex. the '?' category).
-Dataset objects do not allow missing values of resource or other types.
+By convention, continuous missing values are denoted by `NaN` and categorical values are denoted by a special placeholder category (ex. the `'?'` category).
+Dataset objects do not allow missing values of resource or other data types.

 **Example**